 The commentor is pointing out that in both NTB & TB sequence the protocol mandates the use of A-MPDU aggregation when RSTA is intending to transmit R2I LMR together with FTM termination frame.
 However, the ‘minimum start spacing parameter’ included in the A-MPDU parameters subfield (see table 9-282 in the baseline spec for reference) is not known/negotiated as part of the IFTMR/IFTM exchange for unassociated STAs.
 The commentor furthermore suggests to not include the parameter as part of the negotiation step as it adds complexity that otherwise needed and instead choose the value ‘no restriction’ for the unassociated ISTA.

+Resolution for CID 287867: TGaz editor add the text below in page 127 line 33 (new paragraph)

+When ISTA and RSTA negotiate NTB or TB measurement exchange and the minimum start spacing parameter of the A-MPDU Parameters subfield is unknown to the transmitter (i.e., unassociated STA case) the STA shall be able to receive A-MPDU aggregation with value of the Minimum MPDU Start Spacing set to 0 (e.g., no restriction)

 References: